- United States

 If you are no longer interested in Cisco Systems, you can use our free platform to see our list of over 50 other stocks with a high growth potential.

 Simply Wall St analyst Richard Bowman and Simply Wall St have no position in any of the companies mentioned.
 This article is general in nature.
+We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.